Mani di bambini in sierra leone

 Reservation, Bo

-Sierra leone: between war, epidemics and persistent poverty
+Sierra Leone: between war, epidemics and persistent poverty

 Sierra Leone’s civil war, which lasted from 1991 to 2002, claimed around 50,000 lives and displaced more than 2 million people.
 The conflict, driven by corruption, poverty, youth unemployment, and the struggle over diamond resources, left the country’s economy in ruins and its infrastructure and social services devastated.
 The years that followed were marked by efforts toward reconstruction, reconciliation, and economic recovery.